• Skip to primary navigation

 5. return cooked oat groats to the pot and stir in ground cinnamon

-bright red goji berries being added to the pot of cooked oats
+Goji berries being added to the pot of cooked oats on the stovetop.

 6. add goji berries

-oat with goji berries being stirred with a wooden spoon
+Oats with goji berries being stirred with a wooden spoon.

 7. stir well to incorporate